mesosphere/dcos-docs-site/pages/ksphere/dispatch/latest/deployment/index.md

 ## Setup GitOps repository

-First, we need to create a git repository for GitOps.
+First, create a git repository for GitOps.
 Going forward, we omit "git" and refer to this repository as the "GitOps repository".

 1. Log in to https://github.com
-1. Visit https://github.com/mesosphere/cicd-hello-world-gitops and fork the
-   repository to your own GitHub account.
-For this tutorial, we assume that the GitOps repository is _public_.
+1. Go to https://github.com/mesosphere/cicd-hello-world-gitops and fork the repository to your own GitHub account.
+For these steps, we assume that the GitOps repository is _public_.
 Dispatch will deploy the kubernetes manifests defined in this GitOps repository to your cluster.
 1. Assuming your GitHub user or organization is `your-user`, you now have a GitOps